meggiszu/SQL_KhanAcademy/README.md

 # Intro to SQL: Querying and managing data

-This GitHub repository contains the questions and solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql)
+This GitHub repository contains the questions and my solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql)

 The coursework included:
 * SQL basics